 ➤ Next, click the Delete button.

 ➤ Finally, Sheet1 is removed from the workbook.

 3. Delete the ActiveSheet Using a Short VBA Code

 When eliminating a single sheet or a few worksheets, it’s best to follow the procedures outlined above.
 While VBA can automate the procedure, it’s most beneficial when the task must be repeated numerous times.
 So, now we will notice in what way we can remove the functional worksheet using VBA.
 For this, we have to follow some steps below:

-➤ In the beginning, we will open the visual basic editor by right-clicking on the sheet from the sheet bar and then going to View Code.
+➤ First, we will open the visual basic editor by right-clicking on the sheet from the sheet bar and then going to View Code.

 ➤ After that, just write down the VBA Code.